gamamo/FernsEasternAndes/README.md

 # FernsEasternAndes
-This is the repository for the codes used in Riano & Moulatlet.
+This is the repository for the codes and data used in Riaño & Moulatlet(XX).